Introduction to Application Testing

 - Test Keenly

-- Log the bugs Clearly
+- Log the bug Clearly

-- Do Regression Test Efficiently
+- Do the Regression Test Efficiently

-- Improve above four skills Continuously
+- Improve the above four skills Continuously

 Furthermore, you should prioritize the test cases well and cover the main business flows first.